MicrosoftDocs/intellicode/docs/intellicode-privacy.md

 ---
 # IntelliCode privacy

+This article describes privacy settings for IntelliCode for Visual Studio.

 ## Firewall and proxy settings

 For IntelliCode to gain access to the web services, network managers will need to add `*.intellicode.vsengsaas.visualstudio.com` on https/443 to an allowlist.
 Conversely, adding it to a blocklist will prevent IntelliCode from working in your network.

 Additional information can be found at [Install and use Visual Studio and Azure Services behind a firewall or proxy server](/visualstudio/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server).